 Recommendations for future monitoring: repeated isotope sampling at stations where catchment is mixed.
 Repeated sampling of isotopes provides trend information.

-Using a novel statistical model, we estimated regional population trends migration monitoring.
+Using a novel statistical model, we estimated regional population trends migration monitoring data.
 Applying this model to a boreal breeding songbird revealed more optimistic 10-year national trend estimates than those derived from Breeding Bird Surveys that are largely collected at the periphery of the species range.
 Estimates derived from the BBS suggest that blackpoll warblers comprise 10% (307 million) of the estimated 3 billion breeding birds across all species that no longer exist in North America relative to 1970 (see Data S1 in Rosenberg et al. 2019).
 Accordingly, the blackpoll warbler is considered a common bird in steep decline and a priority for ongoing monitoring and conservation (Rosenberg et al. 2016).
-Our analysis provides a critically needed complement to breeding season surveys and suggests that steep population declines are unlikely to have occurred nationally across the three most recent generations for this species.
-Our analysis also suggests there is a low probability the species currently meets COSEWIC criteria for Threatened status.
+Our analysis suggests that steep population declines are unlikely to have occurred nationally across the three most recent generations for this species, and that there is a low probability blackpoll warbler currently meets COSEWIC criteria for Threatened status designation.

 Our findings are consistent with ecological theory that predicts population trends are less positive at species range margins, where habitat quality is lower and environmental conditions are further from a species’ optimum (MacArthur 1984; Hargreaves, Samis, and Eckert 2014).
 Theory also predicts that species will be more sensitive to environmental change at range margins, though empirical evidence for this prediction is mixed (Amburgey et al. 2018; Kleinhesselink and Adler 2018; Iles et al. 2020).
 The North American Breeding Bird Survey, as a roadside survey, contains large spatial gaps in the core of the roadless boreal forest and therefore primarily samples the periphery of boreal species’ ranges.
-This spatial bias leads to an unrepresentative sample of boreal habitats and anthropogenic disturbance, which is more severe near roaded areas (Van Wilgenburg et al. 2015; Dunn et al. 2005).
+This spatial bias leads to an unrepresentative sample of boreal habitats and anthropogenic disturbance, which is more severe near inhabited roadside areas (Van Wilgenburg et al. 2015; Dunn et al. 2005).
 If BBS surveys are restricted to the periphery of a species range, and in disproportionately disturbed habitats, trends derived from the BBS will be more negative than methods that survey the core of the range.
 Indeed, a long-term study of 50 species at an intact boreal study site found that population trends were on average more positive than regional and national BBS trends (Machtans, Kardynal, and Smith 2014).
-Our finding that national migration trends were also more positive than BBS trends is consistent with this hypothesis; the migration monitoring network likely captures individuals from across the entire boreal range (Hobson et al. 2015; Dunn 2005) rather than disproportionately monitoring populations at range margins.
+Our national migration trends were also more positive than BBS trends, which is consistent with this hypothesis; the migration monitoring network likely captures individuals from across the entire boreal range (Hobson et al. 2015; Dunn 2005) rather than disproportionately monitoring populations at range margins.

 Climate-driven range shifts could also lead to the discrepancy we identified between trends based on breeding and migration surveys.
-In the case of the North American Breeding Bird Survey, a northward shift in population range for boreal-breeding species could masquerade as spurious population declines, given that most BBS survey locations are largely restricted to the southern periphery of the Canadian boreal forest.
+In the case of the Breeding Bird Survey, a northward shift in population range for boreal-breeding species could masquerade as spurious population declines, given that most BBS survey locations are largely restricted to the southern periphery of the Canadian boreal forest.
 Thus, individuals shifting northward out of the BBS sampling frame would appear as a population decline, even if abundance were stable nationally.
 Recent evidence suggests that a 600 km northward shift in blackpoll warbler breeding range has likely occurred over the last 45 years (Gómez et al. 2021), coinciding with the period during which trends derived from BBS have been highly negative.
 In this case, migration monitoring may be more robust to climate-driven range shifts because populations that have shifted their breeding locations will nevertheless continue to be surveyed during their migration.